teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 If you need venture capital, form a Delaware C-Corp.
 If your business will never need VC style investors, form an LLC.

-The difference between an "S Corp" and a “C Corp” is just a tax election: S Corp avoids double-taxation, but C Corp allows multiple classes of stockholders (which VCs will demand).
-“Double taxation” isn’t as bad as it sounds because a clever accountant can often reduce or eliminate the extra tax.

-**Entity** | **Features** | **Notes**
+**Entity** | **Features**
-LLC | flexible; tax pass through | &nbsp;
+LLC | flexible; tax pass through
 C&nbsp;Corp | VCs Require it.
-Pays separate taxes | A regular corporation S&nbsp;Corp | tax pass through | &nbsp;
+Pays separate taxes S&nbsp;Corp | tax pass through
-B&nbsp;Corp | commits to a social mission | like Etsy, Warby Parker & Patagonia
+B&nbsp;Corp | commits to a social mission (Etsy, Warby Parker, Patagonia, etc)

+The difference between an "S Corp" and a “C Corp” is just a tax election.
+A "C Corp" is subject to double-taxation, but allows multiple classes of stockholders (which VCs will demand).
+An "S Corp" avoids double taxation, but imposes several restrictions on the company and its owners.
+“Double taxation” isn’t as bad as it sounds.
+Accountants can often reduce or eliminate the extra tax.

 * [What type of entity should I form?](http://www.startupcompanylawyer.com/2009/03/12/what-type-of-entity-should-i-form/) *[Yokum Taku](https://twitter.com/Yokum)*, 2009.
 If you want to raise venture capital, form a Delaware C Corp.